isabella232/appsflyer-flutter-app/README.md

 In order to launch the project you have to first clone this repository. after you clone this repository, you will need to add your own Firebase project.
 Open new Firebase project <https://firebase.google.com/|here>
 Configure new iOS and Android app in the Firebase console, following the steps there.
 - in `constants.dart` change the constant HAS_FIREBASE to true after you finish migrating your firebase project.

+## Future Milestones
+- Add the option to share the list through 3rd party apps like whatsapp, facebook messenger
+- Options to add images to the items in the list

+Feel free to add your thoughts and suggestions to mobilesdk-team@appsflyer.com